are welcome to the Sleepwalker Scriptorium

 ~ The First Codicil ~

-~ Details the Howithall, or method and Requirement ~
+~ This volume details the Howithall, or Method and Requirement ~

 Being the Initiate Tract and first book of this Addendum on elder lore and majiks, shown here for the discerning seeker of the deeper truths.

 Take care, for the Great Olden-Ones do cosset of their wisdom and do hold of it close, and what one might intend as benefit to oneself might ultimately unfold to the benefit of Them.

 ~ Details the Wherewithal, or Requirement and Formula ~

 Do take note; if both volumes number within your library, each will be seen to work off tother, and mischief will ensue if the necessary, esoteric safeguards are ignored.
 In short, The Lapis Astrum (called by some; Star Stone) needs must be placed close-by when the books are in a close proximity.

 ~ Inner pages from The Second Codicil ~ ~ Boneless seeming limbs, abstract and inimical, rise from a plane of cubistic night-mare ~